chappy84/google-analytics-server-side/README.markdown

 	$gass->createEvent('Category', 'Action', 'Label (optional)', 'Value (optional)');

-N.B. createEvent() does not require createPageView() to be called first.
+N.B. createEvent() does not require createPageView() to be called first, however your pages/visit metric may become < 1 if you do not call createPageView() first.

 BotInfo
 -------